dimensionhq/electric/README.md

 Download the latest version of the electric Installer from the [Releases Page](https://github.com/electric-package-manager/electric/releases/latest)

-After completing the download, start the installer (double-click) and follow the simple installation prompts.
+After completing the download, run the installer and follow the simple installation prompts.

 Open your Command Prompt (cmd.exe) or alternatively Powershell (powershell.exe) and type `electric` to get a list of help commands.
 <br>